sattlerc/hott-reading-course/README.md

 * Egbert Rijke's [*Introduction to Homotopy Type Theory*](https://arxiv.org/abs/2212.11082).

-  This is the book this course is based on.
+  This is the main book the course is based on.
   A printed version is due to appear, but the above version will remain freely available.

 * [*Homotopy Type Theory: Univalent Foundations of Mathematics*](https://homotopytypetheory.org/book/) by the Univalent Foundations Program.

   This is a secondary resource.
-  You may consult it to go deeper into some of the material or to find different perspectives.
-  It may be used for some exercises.
+  We may use it for some further topics such as higher inductive types.

 ## Communication